-Members of the Executive Board are subject to a notice period of six months.
-During this time, unless there was termination for cause, entitlement to Annual Base Salary and pro-rated Short-Term Bonus continue.
+As of 31 December 2013, members of the Executive Board are subject to a notice period of six months.
+During this time, unless there was termination for cause, entitlement to the Annual Base Salary and pro-rated Short-Term Bonus continues.
 Long-Term Incentives forfeit upon voluntary resignation or termination for cause (except vested Stock Options remain exercisable for a period of thirty days upon termination for cause); Long-Term Incentives (except Stock Options) immediately vest in all other cases of termination of employment.
-There are no severance or change of control provisions ("golden parachutes").
+There are no severance payments or change of control provisions ("golden parachutes").